sodalitegames/aberrations-website/content/rules/player-rules.md

 While in combat, you have 1 Major Action Points and 1 Minor Action Point to use each turn.
 You may choose to use both, one, or none of these actions.
 You also have unlimited free actions that can be performed at any time during your turn, or on another character’s turn.

+##### Rounds of Combat

+A round of combat is individual to each character.
+A new round of combat starts at the beginning of each of your turns.

 ##### Initiative

 When combat is initiated, everyone checks their Initiative passive stat value.
 Combat is then initiated in order of highest to lowest in reference to each character’s Initiative.
 If there is a tie, player characters beat non-player characters.
 If there is a tie between players, then the tied players may choose which order to play in.